mili-project-manager/mili/README.md

 **mili upgrade**

-upgrade you project if then template depended outdated.
+upgrade your project if then template depended outdated.

+**mili update**

+Update your project file with the current version of the template

+**mili clean**

+Clean the cache of mili(e.g. cloned template)